 From here, our job is done.
 We send the final draft QDRO to the attorneys, and they coordinate parties' signatures as necessary.

 The attorneys will submit the signed QDRO to the court.
 The judge then approves and signs it, and the attorney requests a certified copy with raised seal.

 7. Filing the Certified Copy of the QDRO to the Plan

-The attorneys then submit the certified copy (with raised seal) to the plan, and the plan formally approves it and accepts it as a qualified order.
+The attorneys then submit the certified copy (with raised seal), along with private addendum, to the plan administrator, and the plan formally approves it and accepts it as a qualified order.

-The Plan then executes it immediately or keeps it on file until benefits commence.
+The plan administrator then executes it immediately or keeps it on file until benefits commence.
 The plan contacts the parties directly for disbursement.
-The alternate payee needs to follow up with the plan directly to ensure that the plan has received the certified copy, and to complete any further forms required in order to arrange for distribution.
+The alternate payee needs to follow up with the plan directly to ensure that they have received the certified copy, and to complete any further forms required in order to arrange for distribution.